A traditional syrup cake full of walnuts and spices

 - Grease your baking pan ( we used a 10 inch round cake pan) with vegetable oil, being sure to cover the bottom and sides.

-- When your cake is done, remove it from the oven and immediately pour the cooled syrup all over the cake, about 1/2 cup (125 ml) at a time.
+- When your cake is done, remove it from the oven and gently poke holes in it, using a skewer or a sharp knife.
+Pour the cooled syrup all over the cake, about 1/2 cup (125 ml) at a time.
 The syrup will be absorbed by the cake.